 In 2001 PPC was formed through the combination of the US ‘Porcelain Products’ company and the European based ‘Ceram’ group, resulting in the creation of one of the largest porcelain insulator manufacturers worldwide.
 In the following years PPC established Joint Ventures in Thailand and China.
-In 2007 when SEVES acquired the PPC group, the Brazil-based porcelain insulator manufacturer Isoladores Santana was integrated into the group.
-Since October 2014 PPC are part of Triton Partners.
+In 2007 the Brazil-based porcelain insulator manufacturer Isoladores Santana was integrated into the group.

 PPC history in years

 Elektrokeramik Sonneberg GmbH (EKS) was established in 1887 in Sonneberg, Thuringia.
 It’s manufacturing location was built between 1958 and 1963 producing electrical porcelain insulators via conventional processes.
 After several owner changes, EKS became part of the European CERAM group in 1996; in 2001 the PPC INSULATORS group was formed.

 IFÖ Ceramics AB

 Nielsens & Comp., nowadays Ifö Ceramics AB, was founded in Bromölla in 1887 producing cement and refractory kilns.
 Focusing on the production of high strength insulators, this expertise resulted in the manufacturing of big hollow porcelain insulators up to 400kV in the 1950s.
 A decade later Ifö produced insulators for voltage levels up to 525kV, one-part design insulators up to 220kV.